ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 ![alt text](<vscode terminal.jpg>)

 15. After that, you will see that the terminal is open to the folder that you cloned the repository to.

+## Git Cloning TerraformForAbsoluteBeginners
+To clone the repository that all these files reside, follow these instructions.
+Prior to changing the contents of these files (assuming your Github account is now linked to VSCode):
+1. Go to [TerraformForAbsoluteBeginners Github](https://github.com/Clemchowdah/TerraformforAbsoluteBeginners) and press the fork button.
+2. In Vscode, open a new window and click "Clone Git Repository".
+In the dropdown, click "Clone from Github".
+3. Choose the correct repository to clone.
+You'll need to right click when it asks a folder to clone into, and press "new", and rename the folder.
+Select that folder as the repository destination.
+(It is probably best to keep the folder name as TerraformForAbsoluteBeginners to make it easier to remember.)

 ## VsCode Push files to Github Example:
 ### Goal: You will be able to commit and push a file to your repository.